gmiaslab/mathiomica/README.md

 To install MathIOmica, download the MathIOmica.zip file, unzip it and follow the instructions in the README.txt file therein.

 **Mathematica Versions**
-* 10.4: MathIOmica has been extensively tested and developed under 10.4.
-* 11.1.1: MathIOmica functionality currently under testing for the new Mathematica version
+* 11.1.1: MathIOmica functionality updated for Mathematica 11.1.1

 # MathIOmica Installation Instructions